Himanshu-Paliwal525/zeotap-assignment-2/README.md

 #  Real-Time Data Processing System for Weather Monitoring with Rollups and Aggregates

 ## Live Demo:
-You can access the deployed version of this project here.
+You can access the deployed version of this project (https://zeotap-assignment-2.onrender.com/).

 ## About:
 This is a real-time data processing system to monitor weather conditions and provide summarized insights using rollups and aggregates.
 The system will utilize data from the OpenWeatherMap API (https://openweathermap.org/).